It didn’t take Belmont University freshman computer science major Tito Ebiwonjumi long to feel right at home at MTSU.

 First Tennessee Bank is this year’s presenting sponsor.
 Other sponsors include LeanKit, Decision Source Inc., Servpro Industries Inc., Bondware, Caterpillar Financial and Ingram Book Company.

-For more information, call Chrisila Pettey at 615-898-2397.
-Pettey is chair of the computer science department.
+For more information, call Dr. Chrisila Pettey at 615-898-2397.
+Pettey is chair of the Department of Computer Science.

 — Randy Weiler (Randy.Weiler@mtsu.edu)